It can seem like a daunting task.

 What additional chinchilla care tips do you have to add to this list?

-What do you recommend to the readers to ensure they are providing the best options and learning how to take care of their chinchillas in the best fashion?
+What do you recommend to other readers to ensure they are providing the best options and learning how to take care of their chinchillas in the best fashion?

 Be sure to share your stories and drop a comment below.

-Me and “chili” appreciate you stopping by and will catch you next time.
+“Chili” and I appreciate you stopping by and will catch you next time.